osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 principles of operation.md

 Discovery populates your data selection configuration with items that represent points on the outstation.
 These items are unselected by default, so you can make changes to these items before you select them.
 The adapter can only discover points that are assigned to Class 0, Class 1, Class 2, or Class 3 on the outstation.
 Discovery can be demanding in terms of bandwidth and outstation resources, so the adapter only performs discovery for an outstation when the following criteria are met:

 - The outstation is configured in the data source configuration.
-- The adapter is configured to perform an integrity scan for that outstation.
+- The adapter is configured to perform a startup integrity scan for that outstation.
 - The data selection configuration contains no items that correlate to that outstation, either selected or unselected.

 To discover a new outstation, add the outstation to the data source configuration and configure a periodic integrity scan or a scan on startup.
-The adapter uses the first integrity scan as a means for discovery.
+The adapter uses the startup integrity scan as a means for discovery.
 To configure a new outstation without triggering a discovery, you can add one or more selection items to correspond to the outstation.
 The items can be selected or unselected.
-Alternatively, you can configure the outstation behavior so that no integrity scan is performed.
-Without an integrity scan, discovery is not be possible.
+Alternatively, you can configure the outstation behavior so that no startup integrity scan is performed.
+Without a startup integrity scan, discovery is not be possible.

 ## Data collection